Silverman-Lab/INDExA/README.md

 ```
 ## Example

-The following is a basic example analysis
+The following is a basic example analysis, the full analysis can be found in
+the vignettes.

 Here we analyze simulated data from a mock experiment measuring changes in
 50 microbes' abundance in the colons of 100 individuals.
 The individuals were